 For everyone wanting already to find out more about the French Revolution I can at least mention here some online resources, and what follows is definitely only a selection.
 Normally the website of the IRHF should be a starting point, especially in combination with the online journal Annales Historiques de la Révolution Française.
-In the absence of an online version of the Bibliographie annuelle de l’historie de France, the French general historical bibliography, you can gain information about relevant publications in the Bibliographie nationale française, with publications since 2001, a service of the BnF, and in Benoît Melancon’s XVIIIe siècle: bibliographie (Université de Montréal) with publications from 1992 onwards.
+In the absence of an online version of the Bibliographie annuelle de l’histoire de France – the BHF is certainly also online, OV, 2021 – the French general historical bibliography, you can gain information about relevant publications in the Bibliographie nationale française, with publications since 2001, a service of the BnF, and in Benoît Melancon’s XVIIIe siècle: bibliographie (Université de Montréal) with publications from 1992 onwards.
 A resource in German, the WebGuide Geschichte at Historicum, is most useful, certainly when combined with the section concerning the French Revolution at this history portal, with in particular its Bibliographie bicentenaire.
 The archived version of a special subdomain of Historicum about the French Revolution is worth checking, too.
 The online journal Révolution Française.
 L’esprit des Lumière et de la Révolution brings articles and notices in a well-organized fashion, and in some cases quick access to online materials.
 In its section Éditions you can go to online versions of two recent books about such figures as Barnave and Marat.

 I cannot think of a better end here than bringing you back to Chris ten Raa who remained a faithful visitor of the Bibliothèque Cujas in Paris.
 Its printed and online resources – including Cujasnum, its own digital library, and its online Iurisguide – will continue to support any research into French legal history.